-Catapult 1.0 was the collaborative product of three local architecture firms under the guidance of the LEDC, a true community effort geared at kick-starting local entrepreneurs.
-After quickly outgrowing the capacity of a converted bank basement, the LEDC re-assembled the original design team to reinvigorate the 1920’s Lakeland Cash Feed building into an all-in-one launch pad for emerging entrepreneurs.
+Catapult 1.0 was the collaborative product of local architecture firms under the guidance of the LEDC, a true community effort geared at kick-starting local entrepreneurs.
+After quickly outgrowing the capacity of a converted bank basement, the LEDC re-assembled our original design team to reinvigorate the 1920’s Lakeland Cash Feed building into an all-in-one launch pad for emerging entrepreneurs.

 After Hurricane Irma decimated the Cash Feed building beyond repair, the LEDC weighed options and decided to rebuild a similarly sized building on the same site using the Cash Feed building as the design inspiration.